 Amazon ECS allows you to define tasks through a declarative JSON template called a Task Definition.
 Within a Task Definition you can specify one or more containers required for your task, including the Docker repository and image, memory and CPU requirements, shared data volumes, and how the containers are linked to each other.
 You can launch as many tasks as you want from a single Task Definition file that you can register with the service.
 Task Definition files also allow you to version control your application specification.

 Amazon ECS provides you with a set of simple APIs to allow you to integrate and extend the service.
 The APIs allow you to create and delete clusters, register and deregister tasks, launch and terminate Docker containers, and provide detailed information about the state of your cluster and its instances.
-You can also use AWS CloudFormation to provision Amazon ECS clusters, register Task Definitions, and schedule containers.
+You can also use Amazon CloudFormation to provision Amazon ECS clusters, register Task Definitions, and schedule containers.

 Amazon ECS includes schedulers that place containers across your clusters based on your resource needs (e.g., CPU or RAM) and availability requirements.
 Using the available schedulers, you can schedule long-running applications and services as well as batch jobs.